-Following last night’s defeat to Italy in the final of Euro 2020 there has been a dramatic rise in the amount of racist abuse directed at non-white squad members.
+Following last night’s defeat to Italy in the final of Euro 2020 there has been a dramatic rise in the amount of racist abuse directed at Black squad members.
+HOPE not hate research into the scale of the problem underlines exactly why the players taken the knee.

 For some, this tournament showed how far the game has come, with the England team taking the knee before matches, players openly supporting LGBT+ rights, and manager Gareth Southgate vocally championing the importance of inclusivity.